Amitro123/automation-service/spec.md

 - **Summary**: Refactored README.md to include comprehensive documentation on PR-centric automation, robust error handling, security features, architecture diagrams, and review provider configuration (LLM vs. Jules).
 Added test instructions for Jules integration.
 Expanded on error handling, and session memory tracking.
 - **Decisions**: Prioritized clear documentation and configuration options for new features.
 Introduced the Jules API as a review provider option.
 Expanded dashboard visibility and run status for error tracking.
 - **Next Steps**: Further testing and refinement of the Jules API integration.

+### 2024-02-29
+- **Summary**: Refactored README.md to remove "NEW" indicators for features already implemented (PR-Centric Automation, Zero Silent Failures, Session Memory).
+Updated the review provider configuration section to include testing Jules integration.
+Updated file structure to reflect implemented features.
+- **Decisions**: Removed "NEW" indicators to reflect the current state of the project.
+- **Next Steps**: Continue development and testing of Jules integration.